Bernso/boLogger/README.md

 # What is this package?

-This package is an advanced logging system that allows the user to create custom and preset logs, with colour.
+This package is a terrible logging system that allows the user to create custom and preset logs, with colour.

 # <strong>Installation</strong>